Convert TEXTILE to 7 (Man Page)

 The 7 file extension refers to Unix manual pages (man pages) in Section 7 of the Unix manual, which covers miscellaneous system information.
 These files, such as "boot.7", provide documentation on various system components and conventions.
 Historically, man pages have been a fundamental part of Unix-like systems, offering essential guidance for system administrators and developers.
 To view a 7 file, use the "man" command, e.g., "man boot".

-Check the file preview quickly and use TEXTILE to 7 (Man Page) tools if you need to change the conversion settings.
+Check the preview and configure TEXTILE to 7 (Man Page) tools before proceeding.